-From the Lighting of Ledoux (which has become a Holiday tradition here in Taos since its inception less than two decades ago), the Bonfires On Bent to the Christmas Eve Luminarias at the Village in Taos Pueblo, fire lights the Season.
+From the Lighting Ledoux, Bonfires on Bent and the Christmas Eve Luminarias at the Village in Taos Pueblo — fire lights the Season.

-The kiva fireplaces in private residences, Hotels and Bed&Breakfast Inns, are ablaze with fragrant cedar and pinon scenting the air all over town, announcing that Winter has arrived and with the snows and the frost, a myriad of heart and soul-warming traditions to accompany it.
+The kiva fireplaces in private residences, hotels and B&Bs, are ablaze with fragrant cedar and pinon scenting the air all over town, announcing that Winter has arrived and with the snows and the frost, a myriad of heart and soul-warming traditions to accompany it.
 Not least of them, is food!

 Winter in Taos, Mabel Dodge Luhan informs us (in her seminal book titled the same) has its own set of rituals.
 “When we shake off the snow,” she writes, “and go in the house, there is a warm smell of the narcissus and hyacinths that bloom all winter there, and of freesia and jonquils in vases, lovely in the firelight with hot tea and cinnamon toast.”